National animal of India | National Symbols

 - Nagpur is known as the ‘Tiger Capital of India’

-- Due to decrease of forest cover and poaching the population of Royal Bengal Tigers are falling abruptly and Tigers are added in the Red List by the IUCN.
+- Due to decrease of forest cover, the population of Royal Bengal Tigers are falling rapidly and Tigers are added in the Red List by the IUCN.

 - Indian Government has launched Project Tiger in 1973 to conserve the Tigers.